 Situated in the Middle East on the Southeast coast of the Arabian Peninsula, Oman is an astonishing destination with its spectacular desert dunes, vast mountain ranges, and striking beaches.
-Oman holidays provide an abundance of sunshine, and exhilarating water-based activities and exhilarating desert scenery without the distractions of gleaming towers, indoor ski resorts and artificial islands.
-Holidaymakers get a more realistic Arab experience that includes historic attractions, sandstone arches and aromatic hints of Arabia’s historic frankincense trade.
-You will discover one of the most diverse and authentic Arab environments in the world when visiting Oman, and the capital city of Muscat was named the Second Best City to visit in the world by Lonely Planet.
+Oman holidays provide an abundance of sunshine, and exhilarating water-based activities fun for all the family!
+Holidaymakers get a more realistic Arab experience that includes historic attractions, sandstone arches, and aromatic hints of Arabia’s historic frankincense trade.
+You will discover one of the most diverse and authentic Arab environments, and the capital city of Muscat was named the second-best city to visit in the world.

-The big resort Oman hotels offer all the traditional Western amenities, and the less developed beaches provide kite-surfing, access to coral sea life and opportunities to watch turtles, dolphins, birds and dozens of species of whales.
-Tourists enjoy riding camels, dune-bashing in four-wheel-drive vehicles, sand-boarding, visiting Bedouin camps in the desert and sleeping under the stars in Barsti huts after enjoying authentic Omani barbecue feasts with colourful Bedouin tribes.
-The desert, beach and ocean aren't the only exciting natural features---limestone-rich deposits in Oman have created a system of spectacular caves, canyons, arroyos and rocks for climbing.
+It doesn’t stop there – Oman hotels offer all the traditional Western amenities, and the less developed beaches provide kitesurfing, access to coral sea life, and opportunities to watch turtles, dolphins, birds, and dozens of species of whales.
+Tourists can partake in riding camels, dune-bashing in four-wheel-drive vehicles, sandboarding, visiting Bedouin camps in the desert, and sleeping under the stars in barasti huts after enjoying an authentic Omani barbecue feast with the colourful tribes.
+The desert, beach, and ocean are not the only exciting natural features – limestone-rich deposits have created a system of spectacular caves, canyons, arroyos, and rocks for climbing.
 Holidays to Oman provide a particular wonder that is hard to ignore.

-Oman’s climate is similar to that of other countries on the Arabian peninsula with hot, humid summers and mild winters.
-Visiting during the summer could prove uncomfortable for Westerners because temperatures often soar past 40-degrees Celsius, but lush and green Salalah, which is in the south, remains bearable during the summer months.
-October through April brings ideal weather during the day and comfortable nights and evenings.
+Oman’s climate is similar to that of other countries on the Arabian Peninsula with hot, humid summers and mild winters.
+Visiting during the summer could prove uncomfortable for some Westerners because temperatures reach 40-degree Celsius.
+However lush, and green Salalah in the south remains bearable during the summer months.
+October through to April brings ideal weather during the day and comfortable nights and evenings.

 Oman’s Culinary Influences